BeardedTinker/video-assets/README.md

 - optional diagrams, screenshots, or links

 All examples are designed for practical, real-world setups — not lab demos.
+Some projects are intentionally architecture-focused rather than plug-and-play, showing the logic and design patterns behind larger Home Assistant systems.

 ## Videos